-Carole Hawthorne is an abstract painter based in Nottingham, UK.
+Carole Hawthorne is a painter based in Nottingham UK.

-Colour is a predominant factor in the work, she makes many colour swatches to prepare the pieces, which are referred to in order to search for colour values, weight and tension.
-These works act as a vehicle for contemplation and mindfulness.
+She is rigorous in her process, she makes colour swatches which are referred to in order to search for values, weight and tension.

 Full Image Gallery